hms-dbmi/vitessce-grid/README.md

 # vitessce-grid
-A simplified wrapper for `react-grid-layout`:
+A simplified wrapper for [`react-grid-layout`](https://github.com/STRML/react-grid-layout#readme), inspired by [HiGlass](http://higlass.io) viewconfigs.
+Features:
-- Easy specification of column positions.
+- Easier specification of column positions and widths.
 - Grid heights and widths calculated to fill window.
 - Specify the React component that should fill each pane.